bazinga777/snippets/README.md

 # Useful Snippets
 Some useful PHP snippets to help in day-to-day PHP related coding like :
--Creating drop down navigation bar in Bootstrap.
+1. Creating drop down navigation bar in Bootstrap.
--File uploader and downloader in PHP
+2. File uploader and downloader in PHP
--Dynamically add items to a list using JQuery.
+3. Dynamically add items to a list using JQuery.